Egg White Frittata

 Choosing The Pan

 There are two ways of making a frittata.
-You can use:
+You can use the following:

 - Baking Dish – In this case, prewarm the dish in an oven preheated to 350°F (180°C).
 Cook the vegetable in a non-stick skillet, and then fill the warm baking dish with cooked vegetables and egg white.